copious-world/message-relay-services/README.md

 # message-relay-services

-This javascript package exposes four basic classes and two luxury classes:
+This javascript package exposes four basic classes, two extension classes, a class for intercepting publication on a path, and two classes for using IPC communication, and finally the message queuing class:

 1. **MessageRelayer**
 2. **ServeMessageRelay**
 3. **ServeMessageEndpoint**
 4. **PathHandler**
+5. **PeerPublishingHandler**
-5. **MultiRelayClient**
+6. **MultiRelayClient**
-6. **MultiPathRelayClient**
+7. **MultiPathRelayClient**
+8. **ServerWithIPC**
+9. **IPCClient**
+10. **JSONMessageQueue**

-The application should override these classes and create instance methods.
+Most of the time, applications should override these classes and create instance methods.
+Occasionally, the client classes only need special configuration.
+The server classes will need to be overridden more often.

-In this group of modules, *MultiRelayClient* is deemed a luxury class.
-It is a wrapper around a collection of MessageRelayer objects.
+In this group of modules, *MultiRelayClient* is deemed an extension class.
+It is a wrapper around a collection of *MessageRelayer* objects.
 It allows a rough form of load balancing for those applications using more than one peer processor.
 The class *MultiPathRelayClient* is a wrapper around a collection of MessageRelayer objects, also.
-This allows for a client to connect to some number of endpoints severs without a *MessageRelayer* in between, or it might connect to many different relayers each supporting some subset of paths that it uses.
+This allows for a client to connect on specific paths to some number of endpoints severs without a *MessageRelayer* in between, or it might connect to many different relayers each supporting some subset of paths that it uses.

 The classes listed above are default Internet classes that provde TCP or TLS clients and servers.
 Also, the first three modules each expose a *Communicator* class.